Photo Credit: Stuart Walmsley @ CSIRO

 Monitoring Australian Soils to Support Climate-Smart, Sustainable Agriculture

 The National Soil Monitoring Program (NSMP) is the first nationally coordinated soil monitoring program that is a collaborative project between CSIRO and the Department of Agriculture, Fisheries and Forestry.
 The program aims to collect and analyse soil from approximately 3000 sites all across Australia.
-Pending future investment, sites are intended to be resampled every 5 years, for the next 20 years for long term trends.
+Pending future investment, sites are intended to be resampled every 5 years, for the next 20 years to identify long term trends.

 Southern Queensland Landscapes is leading the field operations for the Queensland south cluster, alongside Burnett Mary Regional Group, Desert Channels Queensland, Healthy Land and Water and the Fitzroy Basin Association.